Michelle Turner Mangan, PhD

 College of Graduate and Innovative Programs

-Dr. Turner-Mangan joined Concordia's faculty in the fall of 2012 and currently teaches quantitative analysis research in education.
-Her areas of expertise include research methods, school finance, educational policy, eductional leadership and K-12 mathematics and science.
+Dr. Mangan joined Concordia-Chicago's faculty in the fall of 2012 and currently teaches quantitative research and school finance courses.
+Her areas of expertise include research methods, school finance, educational policy, educational leadership and K-12 mathematics and science.

-- PhD, Educational Leadership and Policy Analysis with a Distributed Minor in Statistics.
-University of Wisconsin, Madison
+- PhD, Educational Leadership and Policy Analysis; Distributed Minor in Statistics - University of Wisconsin, Madison, WI

-- MS, Education, Specialization in Psychological Services.
-University of Pennsylvania
+- MS, Education, Psychological Services - University of Pennsylvania, Philidelphia, PA

-- BS, Psychology.
-University of Illinois, Champaign, Ill.
+- BS, Psychology - University of Illinois, Champaign, IL

 Academic and Professional Highlights